 Your Presenter: Joe Mann

-Joe Mann is a past winner of Teacher of the Year and the award for Best School Food in Devon, alongside food teaching he has established the Fun Kitchen cookery school in response to students’ demands for extra fun hands-on cookery classes.
-In addition he regularly teaches cookery in primary schools, hosts community and corporate cookery workshops and demonstrates at food shows and festivals and has been Finalist and Highly Commended for The Best Small Cookery School 2014 at the British Cookery School Awards.
-He is also a partner of the Growing Devon Schools Partnership focussing at learning about food beyond the classroom and a Jamie Oliver Food Revolution Ambassador.
+Joe Mann is winner of British Nutrition Foundation 2020 Education Award for championing food and nutrition education and a past winner of Teacher of the Year and the award for Best School Food in Devon, alongside food teaching he established the Fun Kitchen cookery provision in response to students’ demands for extra fun hands-on cookery classes.
+In addition, he has taught cookery in primary schools, hosted community and corporate cookery workshops and demonstrated at food shows and festivals and has been Finalist and Highly Commended for The Best Small Cookery School at the British Cookery School Awards.
+He has also partnered with the Growing Devon Schools Partnership focussing on learning about food beyond the classroom and been a Jamie Oliver Food Revolution Ambassador and Wellcome Trust food education Crunch Ambassador.

-Joe has developed resource materials for primary and secondary schools, including a series of films for GCSE awarding examining body AQA.
-He is Head of Food at a school in Devon.
+Joe has developed resource materials for primary and secondary schools, including a series of films for the Food Preparation and Nutrition GCSE for the awarding examining body AQA.
+He has also presented a series of films for both GCSE and KS3 for Hodder Education.
+He is Head of Food at the Ofsted Outstanding, South West State Secondary School of the Year in Devon where he continues to teach both KS3 and KS4.

 Your Presenter: Simon Gray

 Simon Gray is an experienced food teacher with over 15 years of classroom practice.
-He has led a very successful food department and is a former ‘License to Cook’ Advanced Lead practitioner.
+He has led a highly successful food department and is a former ‘License to Cook’ Advanced Lead practitioner.

 Simon is an experienced trainer, he has developed and facilitated Continual Professional Development teacher training for specialist, non-specialist and newly qualified food teachers.
 His ‘hands on’ training sessions to enhance teachers’ practical skills have been well received in the UK and as far away as Hong Kong.